ChickenProp/chickenprop.github.com/drafts/chris-masterjohn-on-coronavirus-part-1.md

 Should we trust him?
 On the one hand, "nutritionist" is not a profession I necessarily hold much respect for (it's not a protected term).
 Nor do I tend to think highly of people emphasizing that they have a PhD.
 Also, [his website](https://chrismasterjohnphd.com/) looks super sketchy to my eyes.
 Also also, something that costs money gets fewer eyeballs than something free, and so mistakes are less likely to be discovered.

-(Only the last one of those should be considered a problem with the report; the rest are just priors.
-They're whatever the opposite of an argument from authority is.)
+(Only the last one of those should be considered a problem with the report; the rest are just priors.)

 On the other hand, Chris previously turned me on to [zinc](https://www.greaterwrong.com/posts/un2fgBad4uqqwm9sH/is-this-info-on-zinc-lozenges-accurate) so he has some credibility with me.
 Also, although I'm out of my depth in actually evaluating the science, I do think I have a decent bullshit detector, and the report is superficially very convincing to me.[^bullshit] I get the sense that he actually really knows what he's doing, is weighing the evidence appropriately and making claims that are justified by it.
 He admits to uncertainty, and some of his recommendations are "this probably won't help, but just in case"; but he does speak precisely enough to be falsifiable.
-This doesn't mean he's right of course, but I think he's worth paying attention to.
+This doesn't mean he's right, of course.
+But I think he's worth some people paying some attention to.

 [^bullshit]: There are some things that kind of smell like bullshit to me.
 Most notably, I feel like at times, the report goes into a lot of detail on things that aren't super relevant, like the renin-angiotensin system that ACE2 plays a part in.
 As far as I've seen so far, the precise mechanics of that don't really matter.
 Meanwhile, a lot of the important claims are speculative - necessarily so, because things are moving too fast to have good evidence here, but speculative all the same.
 In combination, this can kind of feel like... "throw a lot of impeccably researched, uncontroversial and unimportant science at the reader; then try to sneak in the difficult bits under the radar"?
 I'm sure there's a term for this that I'm forgetting.

   I don't actually think this is what's happening.
 My sense is that it's more likely to be bad editing, and I'm not even confident it's that.
 But it seemed important to note.

   I've also noticed some numeric inconsistencies that I chalk up to bad proofreading.

 My intention here is mostly to summarize his reasoning, in more detail than is on the linked page but less detail than is in the full report.
 You can make up your own minds.
-Much of it I haven't even checked how actionable it is right now.
+Much of it I haven't even checked how actionable it is right now (i.e. are these things available in stores or for delivery, and how much do they cost).
 I do have some questions and commentary of my own that I've scattered about, possibly not always well-flagged.

 The report makes twelve recommendations: